 Discover the highlights of Namibia and South Africa on this fantastic holiday by rail.
-Explore Cape Town and Table Mountain, see the Big Five in Etosha National Park, experience the mighty Sossusvlei and enjoy six indulgent nights on the incredible Pride of Africa - the world's most lavish and luxurious hotel train.
+Explore Cape Town and Table Mountain, see magnificent wildlife in Etosha National Park, experience the mighty Sossusvlei and enjoy six indulgent nights on the incredible Pride of Africa - the world's most lavish and luxurious hotel train.

 We depart London Heathrow on a flight to Cape Town, arriving on the morning of Day 2.
 We take an orientation tour of Cape Town, seeing the main sights, after which we transfer to the 5-Star Radisson Blu Waterfront Hotel for three nights, superbly situated overlooking the Atlantic Ocean.
 Later, we head out again to make the cable car ascent of Table Mountain to enjoy city views (weather permitting)

 Today, we travel to Cape Point on the Cape of Good Hope, at the south-western tip of Africa.
 At Cape Point we take the Flying Dutchman funicular railway up to a vantage point to admire the awe-inspiring views.
 Later we walk to Boulders Bay, home to a colony of African Penguins, the only indigenous penguin on the entire continent, which can be seen at close range, before visiting Simon's Town, the location of a naval base.

 Our excursion today takes us to two of South Africa's finest and most famous wine producing areas, the Franschhoek and Stellenbosch valleys, which gives us the opportunity to sample some of the local wines during a tasting session.